top of page

 Iron Fist Season 1

 A rare Marvel miscast.
-Presents Danny as boring, unlikable & lacking form.
+It presents Danny Rand as boring, unlikable and lacking form.
 It's so bland the violence feels jarring.
-The rest of the cast works.
-Colleen Wing is the standout.
-Wu-Tang's RZA directs the best episode, bringing some much needed Shaolin Style.
+Jessica Henwick's Colleen Wing too good for this show.
+Wu-Tang's RZA directs the best episode, bringing some much needed Shaolin style.

 Premiere: Mar 17, 2017